Tehsapper/sbt/README.md

 It serves HTTP API that allows:
 * claiming an SBT for given address
-* checking SBT state given minting transaction hash
+* checking SBT state (including token data once minted) given minting transaction hash

 You can check the OpenAPI specs at `openapi-spec.yml`.

+It mints SBTs by calling `sbt` contract `safeTransfer` function via submitted Ethereum transaction signed by service wallet private key.
+As minting transaction might take a (long) while to complete, it returns transaction hash to users.
+This allows them to check SBT status using HTTP API.

 It spawns a background process that polls recent blockchain events for the SBT contract.
-This allows updating pending SBTs state by looking for `Issued` events.
+This allows updating pending SBTs state by looking for `Issued` events, which are emitted when minting transaction succeeds.

 ## Considerations